STORY SUMMARY / SYNOPSIS

 Mulu Alemayehu, an Ethiopian-American who came to the U.S. as a political refugee and fulfilled her dream of studying law to help others being persecuted.

-The film begins when Charlene and Rebecca meet at the caravan and follows them working together in the Matamoros refugee camp just as the global pandemic is about to shut everything down.
+The film begins with a flashback to when Charlene and Rebecca meet at the caravan, and follows them working together in the Matamoros refugee camp just as the global pandemic is about to shut everything down.
 We learn the story of Jodi Goodwin, an attorney known for her work reuniting separated families.
 We see her exhausted and near the breaking point as she counsels her clients on how to tell their story to the judges that will do everything they can to dismiss their asylum claims and send them back to certain death.
 We see Mulu Alemayehu head across the Tijuana border to give any legal help she can to African migrants stuck in a country where they have no support at all.
 We watch as the emotional toll on the women is almost insurmountable.

 In their own narration, we hear how each woman came to do the work they do.
 With archival footage, we see their own personal stories of migration and their desire to give others the same opportunities.

-We jump to 2020 as Covid-19 shuts down international borders, trapping the migrants in a political quagmire.
+We jump to 2020 as COVID-19 shuts down international borders, trapping the migrants in a political quagmire.
 Our four attorneys struggle to find ways to continue their quest to help one brave and anguished soul at a time.
 We watch the intimate struggles of a single mother from Guatemala and her two children living in a refugee camp, a near-blind Cuban woman who needs treatment before her sight is completely gone, and a group of Cameroonian refugees stuck after a year-long journey to escape a civil war in their country.